BharatSharma-Acc/accolite-bank-app/README.md

 UI should open with multiple operations like account-operations and user-operations
 ```

-Refer UserManual for complete Request/Response and other required details.
+Refer UserManual(Radancy-AssigmentUserManual.pdf) for complete Request/Response and other required details.
 Please contact me at bharat.sharma@accolitedigital.com for any issue